 What if my parent wants to find out my grades for me?

 Grades are only accessible within the student's Vault account or by directly contacting the instructor.
-The Office of Academic Records does not give out personal information over the phone because it is impossible to authenticate identity over the phone.
 Students are advised to directly contact their professor if they have questions about their grade, or if the grade has not been submitted.
 Student-parent communication is the best way for parents to find out the grades of their student.
 The student may also add academic or financial proxies which allows important family members to view aspects of the students’ education record.

 Do my parents have the right to see my educational records if they are paying the bill?